-2000 mint set included the second year of the US Mint's state quarters program and the first year of the new
+The 2001 mint set included the third year of the US Mint's state quarters program and the second year

 Philadelphia minted coins.
 Within each envelope, two Mylar sleeves held the coins.
 One sleeve held the five state